 At RHRLI, we usually give you information about hair loss and thinning hair.
 But some patients might want to know if it’s possible to have a transplant in an area where hair hasn’t even been growing.
 We’re referring to the beard area.
 There are plenty of reasons why some people might want to beef up hair growth around the areas where beards, mustaches, and sideburns normally grow.
 Some of the reasons may be related to styling, others might be looking for a more mature, manly look.
 If you’re someone who might be considering a beard transplant, RHRLI would like to give you information about this very real procedure and what it entails.
-And for those who are seeking a permanent solution to hair loss or thinning hair, we want you to know that RHRLI is the only hair restoration treatment center on Long Island, featuring the ARTAS® System, the safest, most advanced option available.
+And for those who are seeking a permanent solution to hair loss or thinning hair, we want you to know that RHRLI is the first hair restoration treatment center on Long Island that offers the ARTAS® System, the safest, most advanced option available.

 Why Patients Get a Beard Transplant